-Ten days after carrying out a large-scale attack on a convoy of five US ships approaching Djibouti, Yemen’s Houthi rebels attempted to strike the same vessels as they made their way out of the African port.
+Ten days after carrying out a large-scale attack on a convoy of five US ships approaching Djibouti, Yemen’s Houthi rebels attempted to strike the same vessels as they made their way out of the East African port.

-The same strike saw the US-flagged, owned and operated 2,500-teu Maersk Saratoga (built 2004), the 49,700-dwt MR2 tanker Stena Impeccable (built 2017) and 50,600-dwt supramax bulker Liberty Grace (built 2001) targeted.
+The same strike targeted the US-flagged, owned and operated 2,500-teu boxship Maersk Saratoga (built 2004), 49,700-dwt MR2 tanker Stena Impeccable (built 2017) and 50,600-dwt supramax bulker Liberty Grace (built 2001) .

-This time, the USS Stockdale and USS Kane had to shoot down just one anti-ship cruise missile and an unidentified number of drones, according to a statement by US Central Command (Centcom) late on Tuesday.
+This time, the USS Stockdale and USS O’Kane had to shoot down just one anti-ship cruise missile and an unidentified number of drones, according to a statement by US Central Command (Centcom) late on Tuesday.

-“The reckless attacks resulted in no injuries and no damage to any vessels, civilians or US Naval,” Centcom said.
+“The reckless attacks resulted in no injuries and no damage to any vessels, civilians or US naval,” Centcom said.

 Neither US Centcom nor the Houthis identified the three civilian vessels.